tuva-health/athenahealth_connector/README.md

 Full Run (Recommended First Time), this command will:
 * Run all models (.sql files in models/).
 * Run all tests (.yml, .sql files in tests/).
-* Materialize tables/views in your target Snowflake database/schema as configured.
+* Materialize tables/views in your target data warehouse as configured.

 ```bash
 dbt build